Exceptional Points in the Scattering Resonances of a Sphere Dimer: Introduction

-{ In this work, we investigate EPDs in electromagnetic scattering by a dimer of homogeneous, linear, time-dispersive spheres with arbitrary material dispersion.
-We cast the problem into an equivalent two-port circuit, formally equivalent to the coupled-dipole approximation, but with the additional advantage of disentangling the dependencies on the excitation, geometry, and material properties, which is crucial for simplifying the analytical derivation and interpretation of EPD conditions.
+In this work, we investigate EPDs in electromagnetic scattering by a dimer of homogeneous, linear, time-dispersive spheres with arbitrary material dispersion.
+By using a volume-integral formulation of Maxwell's equations, we recast the problem as an equivalent two-port circuit under the same assumptions as the coupled-dipole approximation \cite{yang_discrete_1995,kelly_optical_2003,steshenko_single_2009}.
+Relative to the standard CDA, our formulation provides two main advantages: it disentangles the roles of excitation, geometry, material properties, radiation losses and scattering reactive fields, and it naturally leads to a state-space formulation.
+These features are essential for simplifying the analytical derivation and physical interpretation of EPD conditions.
 We prove that, in the electroquasistatic regime, a $\parity\trev$-symmetric sphere dimer with complex-conjugate susceptibilities supports EPDs.
-Beyond this limit, retardation breaks $\parity\trev$-symmetry; nevertheless, real-frequency EPDs can still emerge when the dispersion of the two materials are jointly tuned, and we derive general conditions for their occurrence.
+Beyond this limit, retardation breaks $\parity\trev$-symmetry; nevertheless, real-frequency EPDs can still emerge when the dispersions of the two materials are jointly tuned, and we derive general conditions for their occurrence.
 These predictions are validated against rigorous multiparticle Mie theory calculations \cite{xu_electromagnetic_1995}.
-Finally, we quantify the square-root spectral splitting to single-parameter perturbations and its impact on scattering, extinction, and absorption, showing that this platform enables sensors with great sensitivity.
+Finally, we quantify the square-root spectral splitting to single-parameter perturbations and its impact on scattering, extinction, and absorption, highlighting the potential of this platform for highly sensitive sensing applications.